homel-dev/eos/docs/04_execution_architecture.md

 exit loop -> verified, failed, or escalated
 ```

 > **Hard Invariant:** The Verifier and the Slicer are deterministic.
-The Controller is the decision authority.
+The Controller is an LLM that holds decision authority (pass/fail/retry).
 The Reviewer is an LLM adviser that runs only on the retry path, ahead of the next Coder attempt — never as a gate between Verifier and Controller.

 Loop mechanics — feedback packets, progress detection, admission policy, provider escalation, run-level failure intelligence, warm replan — are specified in detail in the RR Phase 1 Implementation Plan.
 Each carries a hard invariant bounding its autonomy.